jeromeguillaume/kong-plugin-python-xml-handling/README.md

 ```
 ### Example #1: Request | ```XSLT TRANSFORMATION - BEFORE XSD```: adding a Tag in XML request of ```calcWebService```  by using XSLT

-The plugin applies a XSLT Transformation on XML request.
+The plugin applies a XSLT Transformation on XML request **before** the XSD Validation.
 In this example the XSLT **adds the value ```<b>8</b>```** that will be not present in the request.

 Add the plugin ```xml-request-1-transform-xslt-before``` and configure the plugin with: